The Truth (Chinese TV series)

-The Truth (风过留痕 (Fēng guò liú hén)) is an upcoming Chinese television co-produced by Tencent and Laoyou Yingshi, directed by Zhang Tong, adapted from the novel "Shi An Diao Cha Ke" (尸案调查科) by Jiu Di Shui.
-It starred Gong Jun, Jiang Wu and Sun Yi in the leading roles.
+The Truth (风过留痕 (Fēng guò liú hén)) is a 2026 Chinese television series co-produced by Tencent and Laoyou Yingshi, directed by Zhang Tong, adapted from the novel "Shi An Diao Cha Ke" (尸案调查科) by Jiu Di Shui.
+It starred Gong Jun, Jiang Wu, and Sun Yi in the leading roles.

-Synopsis
+Plot

-The drama centers on the Forensic Technology Division of the Yunxi City Public Security Bureau, where Captain Leng Qiming (starring Jiang Wu) leads a young and elite investigation team comprising Ye Qian (starring Gong Jun), Si Yuanlong, Jiao Lei, and Zhang Ziwu.
+The series is set in Forensic Technology Division of the Yunxi City Public Security Bureau, where Captain Leng Qiming (played by Jiang Wu) leads a young and elite investigation team comprising Ye Qian (played by Gong Jun), Si Yuanlong, Jiao Lei, and Zhang Ziwu.
 Through forensic analysis, psychological profiling, and other advanced investigative techniques, the team unravels a series of bizarre and intricate cases.
-Guided by the creed of “decoding the language of death and safeguarding the dignity of life,” they delve into each mystery to uncover the truth and uphold justice.
+Guided by the creed of "decoding the language of death and safeguarding the dignity of life", they seek into each mystery to uncover the truth and uphold justice.